 While most scanning software will provide access to the essential criteria/filters, some scanners will provide even more unique criteria.
 For example, most quality scanners will include criteria for price and volume.
 Some advanced scanners will have more unique metrics like EPS, Revenue, and advanced technical indicators.

 While most conventional scanners rely on common market data like price and volume, some companies have developed proprietary scanning criteria.
-These criteria are exclusive to the companies who create the metrics.
-For example, IBD’s Marketsmith tool can scan for stocks using CANSLIM ratings and Zacks Premium can scan for stocks using Zacks Rank.
+These criteria are exclusive to the companies that create the metrics.
+For example, IBD’s Marketsmith tool can scan for stocks using CANSLIM ratings, and Zacks Premium can scan for stocks using Zacks Rank.

 Scanners have improved a lot over the years.
 As more and more features are added, many scanners can actually serve as standalone trading platforms.
 These platforms may include charts, news, and even level 2.
 Some platforms will take things a step further by offering broker integration.
 At this point, the scanner can replace your entire trading platform.
 This is particularly beneficial for traders who don’t already have access to a quality trading platform.